'Teach First made me a better engineer'

 “Communications-wise the programme is unequalled.
 Having taught for two years, one thing you get good at in teaching is how to get concepts across in an engaging way.
 I think being able to communicate well is going to have a big impact on my career.
 It also taught me the value of reflecting.
 During the programme you keep a journal, have meetings with your mentor and reflect on what went well.
 It’s stuck with me and I don’t think it will go away.
 If I’m not enjoying what I’m doing, or if I have a problem, I’m quick to act on it.
 I’m good at identifying gaps in my knowledge and where I can improve.

 “I did a Summer Project with Thales during the programme, and it directly led to a job offer.
 I’m now a research engineer at Thales and at the moment I’m writing software for virtual reality.
-Soon I’m going to move into a systems-engineer role and the presenting and communication skills I developed on the Leadership Development Programme will be very, very useful.
+Soon I’m going to move into a systems-engineer role and the presenting and communication skills I developed on the Training Programme will be very, very useful.
 The role is about not only asking the customer what they want – the art is to ask the customer why they want that, to really understand it.

 “It would be great to get more engineers into the classroom.
 That ‘tinkering’ mindset, of taking things apart and building them again, opens a lot of doors for pupils and can make them interact with the world in a different way."